 The movie is a very personal one for the director and for C.Nixon,both of them seeing the devastating effects of the cancer from so close.Nixon is a survivor of cancer.And this grief is seen so honestly in those fine performences of the actors.
 Hugs for Cudi,seein him in a movie like this is huge.
 He scored the music.His own music is also part of the inspiration behind the script.
 8/10

 this is a film for every survivor of parent codependency. i identified with & recognized just about every main character in that film. to see the trauma loop on screen was shattering & refreshing. incredible performances, incredible film.
-So many stories like this yet to be told. months after seeing this, i was in a restaurant in woodstock, ny , and christopher abbott walked in! i almost fell out m'chair. <3
+So many stories like this yet to be told. months after seeing this, i was in a restaurant in woodstock, ny , and christopher abbott walked in! i almost fell out of my chair.

 2.65.
 Robs us of the sour pleasures of disdainful condescension by making its poor little rich boy kind of a hero, or at least a mom-loving mensch at his marrow.
 Abbott, shot in almost-constant close-up, lends James' existential angst a soulfulness that roots it in something other than parental decline and demise--or else beaches it on the super-model ornamented shores of privileged emo-nihilism.
 Both, sure, both.